gittyeric/elastic-ecs/README.md

 # Elastic ECS Typescript Definitions

 This wraps up the Elastic Common Schema into strict Typescript types by parsing the official [ECS schema]("https://github.com/elastic/ecs") document.
-Since this library is pure types and a strict reflection of ECS, the version is pinned to the ECS version itself, starting from version 1.7.
+Since this library is pure types and a strict reflection of ECS, the version is pinned to the ECS version itself, currently at version 8.4.
 You can also clone this repo to build against a given ECS version yourself.

 ## Features